Delors/Lectures/sec-cwe-owasp/folien.de.rst

         **Return Value**

-        The gethostbyaddr() function return the hostent structure or a NULL pointer if an error occurs.
+        The :c:`gethostbyaddr()` function return the :c:`hostent` structure or a NULL pointer if an error occurs.

         -- https://linux.die.net/man/3/gethostbyaddr